jubatus/website/source/en/faq_rpc_err_workaround.rst

     In general, re-performing one non-idempotent UPDATE method may make an EM model different.
     Ideally, we want to retry RPC only which isn't performed by server actually.
     But Jubatus client can't detect that.
-Thus, we restrict retrying UPDATE methods to idempotent ones.
+Thus, you need to restrict retrying UPDATE methods to idempotent ones.
     On the other hand, retrying ANALYZE methods aren't restricted.